isomerpages/ura-ilsg-cms/_installations/Dandelion.md

 and playfulness — <em>Dandelion</em> whisks visitors into a realm of hope and optimism.&nbsp;</p>
 <p>Make a wish as it bursts into a symphony of light and music every five
 minutes.
-The score is an original musical piece by Otis Studio accompanied by Sydney’s finest jazz musicians, and is an ode to the wind as well as the intrinsic characteristics of the dandelion, revered for healing properties in certain cultures.&nbsp;&nbsp;</p>
+The score is an original musical piece by Otis Studio, and is an ode to the wind as well as the intrinsic characteristics of the dandelion, revered for healing properties in certain cultures.&nbsp;&nbsp;</p>
 <p><em>Dandelion</em> is a sanctuary for all, offering visitors a moment to
 pause from the frenetic pace of life and reconnect with the marvels of nature.&nbsp;